ran1812/UTGDiff/README.md

 python eval_MOIfp.py
 ```

 Add the metrics you need as the code under the generation part.
-We have provide the editing result saved at ./editing/generation_results
+We have provided the editing result saved at ./editing/generation_results.
+We have provided the log for two editing datasets in google drive, under ./log